Ech01ng/Networking/OSIm.md

 There are 2 kinds of addressing:

-- Logical Addressing -> Done at Network Layer where IP addresses of the sender an reciever are assigned to form a data packet
+- Logical Addressing -> Done at Network Layer where IP addresses of the sender an reciever are assigned to form a data packet.
-- Physical Addressing -> Done at Data Link Layer where the MAC address of both the sender and reciever are assigned to the data packet from the Network Layer
+- Physical Addressing -> Done at Data Link Layer where the MAC address of both the sender and reciever are assigned to the data packet from the Network Layer to form a <b>Frame</b>.

+A MAC address (Media Access Control address) is a unique identifier assigned to a Network Interface Card (NIC) or Network Adapter.
+It is like a physical address for a device on a network.
+Just like how your home has a unique address to receive mail, a device on a network has a MAC address to receive data packets.

+The data unit in the Data Link Layer is called a <b>Frame</b>, this Data Link Layer is inbedded into your NIC and provides means to trnasfer data from one computer to another via a Local Media, this includes:

+- Optical Fibre
+- Copper Wire
+- Air Meida(like Bluetooth signals)

+### Task

+The Data Link Layer performs two basic functions:

+1. It allows upper layers of the OSI model to access media using techniques such as framing.
+2. It controls how data is placed and recieved from media using techniques such as Media Access Control and Error Detection

 The data link layer provides reliable and error-free transmission of data frames between two adjacent nodes on a network.
 It handles framing, error detection and correction, and flow control.